 The reason it is called a "calendar" spread is because the fundamental concept is to buy and sell options with different expiration months with the intention of taking advantage of the more rapid rate of option time decay inherent in the shorter term option, compared to the same with the longer term.

 You buy options with a longer term to expiration and sell/write the same amount of options with the same strike price, but for a shorter expiration period.
 You should aim to have at least 60 days difference in expiration months between the bought/long and short/sold options.

 If you use "in the money" options there will be a greater intrinsic value factor in the option price, whereas "out of the money" options have ONLY time value which by nature, will be less than their "at the money" cousins due to probability factors.

 Conditions You Look For to Enter the Strategy

 Second, you then want to look for these kind of stocks which ideally have a 'volatility skew' between the short term option that you will sell and the longer term option you intend to buy.
 By 'volatility skew' we mean, that the implied volatility (IV) in the price of your short option should be substantially greater than the IV of your long option.

 Under some conditions where IV for near month options is high, you may even be able to enter for a credit.
 These are the best because they then carry zero risk.

-Identifying Range Trading Stock from Charts
+Identifying Range Trading Stocks from Charts

 Here are three ways that you can easily determine whether a stock is likely to remain within a trading range in the short term.

 1. Looking at a chart, you identify lower highs and higher lows following a recent move.
 Draw a trendline across the lower highs and the same below the higher lows.
 Then note the angle at which the trendlines are likely to converge.

 It is important to get your timing right here.
 Should you enter a calendar spread trade too late in the convergence of the trendlines, you may be setting yourself up for failure.

 Once you see this, there is a likelihood that the stock will continue for another month or so this way.
 That is all you need for this strategy to work.

 Put Options or Call Options?
+Does it Matter?

 Sometimes put calendar spreads are cheaper than call calendar spreads.
 The other advantage with put calendar spreads is that if you get assigned the underlying stock at expiration date, there is no risk of having to pay a dividend along with the stock, which can happen with call options.

 Two alternatives to simply trading calendar spreads on a short term basis are: